Carrefour French hypermarkets, China improve in Q2

-PARIS, July 18 (Reuters) - Carrefour said on Thursday that sales improved at its core French hypermarkets and in China in the second quarter, further reassuring investors about head Georges Plassat’s ability to revive Europe’s largest retailer.
+PARIS (Reuters) - Carrefour (CARR.PA) said on Thursday that sales improved at its core French hypermarkets and in China in the second quarter, further reassuring investors about head Georges Plassat’s ability to revive Europe’s largest retailer.

 Growth in Brazil, Carrefour’s largest market after France, slowed in the quarter, however, while trading conditions remained difficult in austerity-hit Western Europe.